typelevel/kittens/README.md

 #### Stack safety

 Our derived instances are not stack-safe.
-This is a departure from the behaviour for Scala 2 because we didn't want to incur the performance penalty of trampoling all instances in `cats.Eval`.
+This is a departure from the behaviour for Scala 2 because we didn't want to incur the performance penalty of trampolining all instances in `cats.Eval`.
 If your data-type is recursive or _extremely_ large then you may want to write instances by hand instead.

 #### Missing features